 Rail: The nearest station is Charing Cross.

-Accessibility: Accessible toilets, assistance dogs allowed, wheelchair seats, access performances, hearing assistance
+Accessibility: hearing assistance, access performances, Accessible toilets, assistance dogs allowed, wheelchair seats

 The cost of Hadestown tickets starts from £24 and will vary depending on the type of seats you choose.

-Hadestown opens on 10 February 2024 at Lyric Theatre.
+Hadestown opens on 10 February 2024 at Lyric Theatre and is scheduled to play into February 2026.

 Hadestown is most suitable for children of 8 and above.